 WIKA offers a wide portfolio of temperature gauges:

 Temperature gauges measure the thermal state of a homogeneous substance.
 The measuring system must be brought as closely together as possible with the body to be measured.
-The most widely used measuring methods rely on temperature-dependent physical and material characteristics.
+The most widely used measuring methods for temperature measurement rely on temperature-dependent characteristics of the body and substance.

-An expansion temperature gauge consists of a temperature sensor, a capillary and a Bourdon tube.
+An expansion temperature gauge consists of a temperature probe, a capillary and a Bourdon tube, and is also suitable for temperature measurement at remote measuring locations.
 The measuring system itself is filled with a liquid.
-If the temperature changes, the internal pressure of the temperature gauge will change as well.
+If the temperature changes, the internal pressure of the temperature gauge with probe will change as well.
 The pressure is transferred via a tube to a pointer shaft and thus the temperature value is indicated on the scale.
 Using remote capillaries from 500 ...
 10,000 mm long, measurements can also be taken from remote measuring locations.
-The scale ranges for expansion temperature gauges lie between -40 ... +400 °C with class 1 and 2 accuracies in accordance with EN 13190.
+The measuring ranges for expansion temperature gauges lie between -40 ... +400 °C with class 1 and 2 accuracies in accordance with EN 13190.

 With a gas-actuated temperature gauge the stem, the capillary and the Bourdon tube are joined together into one unit.
 The instrument is filled with inert gas.
 If the temperature changes, the internal pressure will also change.
 The pointer is moved by the action of the pressure via a measuring tube.
 To compensate for the ambient temperature, a bimetal element is mounted between the movement and the measuring tube.
 Gas-actuated temperature gauges are available with scale ranges between -200 ... +700 °C in accuracy class 1.

-These temperature gauges are suitable for the monitoring of temperatures in gases, vapours and liquids in vessels and pipelines.
+Machine-glass temperature gauges are suitable for temperature monitoring in gases, vapours and liquids in vessels and pipelines.
 The thermometer is housed in a case with a cutout for the scale display.
 Machine glass thermometers are often used with a V-shaped case.